learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The data store service does two key things:

 1. It retrieves the value of the `X-Client-Id` header from the incoming request.
-1. It then invokes the Kubernetes Token Review API to check if it is a valid token or not.
+1. It then invokes the Kubernetes Token Review API to check if the token is valid.

 Step (1) is performed by the following code: